zhengying-liu/info232/TP1/README.md

 cd ~/projects/info232
 jupyter-notebook --ip=127.0.0.1
 ```
 Then you should see a webpage pop up displaying the directory `~/projects/info232`.
-Then navigate to `~/projects/info232/TP1` and open the notebook `README.ipynb`.
-(You can also do this by directly running `jupyter-notebook --ip=127.0.0.1 ~/projects/info232/TP1/README.ipynb`)
+Then navigate to `~/projects/info232/TP1` and open the notebook `TP1.ipynb`.
+(You can also do this by directly running `jupyter-notebook --ip=127.0.0.1 ~/projects/info232/TP1/TP1.ipynb`)

 **Then answer the questions in this notebook.
 You don't have to answer all questions to have full score (5/5).
 Only 5 correct answers will do.**